Research in Midwifery

 Dr. Johanna Eichinger and Dr. Michael Rost, Co-Heads of Research and Development Institute of Midwifery and Reproductive Health

-The Institute of Midwifery and Reproductive Health promotes health and equal opportunities through research.
-Our projects focuse on the care of women and their families during pregnancy, childbirth, postpartum and breastfeeding.
+Research at the Institute of Midwifery and Reproductive Health promotes health and equal opportunities.
+In particular, we focuse on the care of women and their families during pregnancy, childbirth, the postpartum period and breastfeeding.

 Key research subjects

-At our institute, research focuses on the care of women, children and families during pregnancy, childbirth, postpartum and breastfeeding.
+We focuse on the care of women, children and families during pregnancy, childbirth, the postpartum period and breastfeeding.
 This includes evidence-based practice in obstetrics, quality assurance and development in midwifery as well as health services research.

 Midwifery, obstetrics

-This research topic includes the way in which pregnant women plan and experience their birth, as well as the quality of care during pregnancy, birth and the postpartum period.
-Midwife-led care models and counseling pregnant women at the beginning of childbirth are important research topics.
+In this focus area, we examine how pregnant women plan and experience childbirth.
+We also analyse the quality of care during pregnancy, birth and the postpartum period.
+In addition, we study midwife-led care models and counseling for pregnant women.

 Reproductive health